-The SMF executes the network requested PDU Session Modification procedure from the step 3b-11b as defined in clause 4.3.3.2 TS 23.502 [3].
-The SMF makes the decision to indicate the EAS rediscovery to the UE based on information provided by AF or based on SMF's local configuration.

-Editor's note: It is FFS for the detail information provided by the AF.
+- For AF triggered EAS rediscovery, the AF may indicate the EAS rediscovery for the impacted applications, which are identified by FQDN(s), to the SMF via the AF influence on traffic routing procedure.

 The SMF sends PDU Session Modification Command (EAS rediscovery indication, [impact field]) to UE.
-The impact field is used to identify which EAS(s) need to be rediscovered.
-If the impact field is not included, it means all EAS(s) associated with this PDU Session need to be rediscovered.
+The EAS rediscovery indication indicates to refresh the cached EAS information.
+The impact field is used to identify which EAS(s) information need to be refreshed.
+The impact field includes the local DN information corresponding to the impacted EAS(s), which are identified by FQDN(s) or IP address range(s) of the old EAS(s).
+If the impact field is not included, it means all EAS(s) information associated with this PDU Session need to be refreshed.

-Editor's note: Which information that is used by SMF to compose the optional impact field and how that is provisioned to SMF is FFS.
+The SMF may choose new DNS settings for the PDU Session and if so, it provides them to the UE as new DNS server (see Option C in clause 6.2.3.2.3).
+Otherwise the UE uses the existing DNS server for EAS rediscovery.

-For the following connection with the EAS(s) for which the EAS rediscovery need be executed per the received EAS rediscovery indication and impact field, the UE does not use the old EAS information stored locally.
-Instead it triggers EAS discovery procedure to get new EAS information as defined in clause 6.2.3.2.
+For the following connection with the EAS(s) for which the EAS rediscovery needs be executed per the received EAS rediscovery indication and impact field, the UE has been instructed not to use the old EAS information stored locally.
+Instead it should trigger EAS discovery procedure to get new EAS information as defined in clause 6.2.3.2.